200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-09-AllianceGenerator.md

 Alliance(?)
 Generator
 An RPG Planning Aid by Eric Sheldahl

-Make a list of all the major factions (or NPCs) in a given city, nation, continent, etc. It doesn’t have to be huge; maybe a dozen or fewer.
+Make a list of all the major factions (or NPCs) in a given city, nation, continent, etc. It doesnâ€™t have to be huge; maybe a dozen or fewer.
 Then, roll a d20 once for each faction.
 Write the result next to each name.
 Compare the numbers for every faction with the numbers for every other faction.
 For a given pair of factions, if the difference between their scores is...